 Additionally, users are given fine-grained control over system services' use of location information.
-This includes being able to turn off the inclusion of location information in information collected by the diagnostic and usage services used by Apple to improve iOS, location-based Siri information, location-based context for Spotlight Suggestions searches, local traffic conditions, and frequently visited locations used to estimate travel times.
+This includes being able to turn off the inclusion of location information in information collected by the analytics services used by Apple to improve iOS, location-based Siri information, location-based context for Siri Suggestions searches, local traffic conditions, and significant locations visited in the past.